Track mileage automatically

 The current rate for mileage in Canada

-The current rate for mileage in Canada is 68¢ per kilometre for the first 5,000 kilometres driven.
-After 5000 km the rate drops to 62¢ per kilometre for business purposes.
-In 2022, the automobile allowance rate started at 61 cents per kilometre driven for business.
-After 5,000 kilometres, the rate dropped to 55 cents per km driven for business.
+The current rate for mileage in Canada is 70¢ per kilometre for the first 5,000 kilometres driven.
+After 5000 km the rate drops to 64¢ per kilometre for business purposes.

 Usually, when people talk about the CRA mileage rate or the cents per kilometre rate, they mean the one used for business - that is when you drive your personal vehicle for business purposes and are reimbursed the costs.
 The CRA sets the standard automobile allowance rate each year, though your employer may offer a different rate.